 Skip to Content

-DIY Pizza Peel (Simple DIY Project)
+DIY Pizza Peel (Simple Woodworking Project)

 In this tutorial, I show you how to make a DIY Pizza Peel with a long handle using mahogany and walnut wood.

 Pizza is a beloved food all around the world, with its crispy crust, delicious toppings, and gooey melted cheese.
-While many of us enjoy ordering pizza from our favorite restaurants, there’s something special about making it at home.

 In this blog post, I’ll show you how to make a pizza peel with a long handle.

-Also, I’ll guide you through the process, step by step, and provide you with all the materials and tools you need.
+Also, I’ll guide you through the process, step by step and provide you with all the materials and tools you need.

 Tools I Used